Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Introduction

 \section{Introduction}

-Over more than 60 years, the problem of defining rational integers inside a ring has been object of extensive investigation (\cite{RobinsonR1951}).
-Much attention has been drawn onto Diophantine definability, for this would yield a counterpart result about other versions of Hilbert's tenth problem, that is, the decidability of polynomial equations over $\varmathbb{Z}$ (see \cite{Matijasevic1970}, and for details on results concerning Diophantineness, see \cites{Shlapentokh2007,Shlapentokh2011} and the references therein).
-In a similar vein, first-order (not necessarily Diophantine) definability of integers in a ring is known to imply that the full first-order theory of such ring is undecidable.
-Julia Robinson showed that $\varmathbb{Z}$ is first-order definable in $\varmathbb{Q}$ (\cite{RobinsonJ1949}), a result that was later refined by Bjorn Poonen by reducing to two the number of universal quantifiers appearing in the defining formula (\cite{Poonen2009}).
-Joechin Koenigsmann improved this result by using just one single universal quantifier; see \cite{Koenigsmann2016}.
-Concerning negative results about definability, it is well-known that definable sets in algebraically closed fields are either finite or cofinite (by elimination of quantifiers; see \cite{Hodges1993}*{Theorem 4.4.6}), and so integers are not definable in the case of characteristic zero.
-Recently (\cite{AschenbrennerKNS2018}*{Lemma 4.7}) it was proved that the direct product of two infinite finitely generated rings is not bi-interpretable with $\varmathbb{Z}$, which has as a consequence, for example, that $\varmathbb{Z}$ is not definable in $\varmathbb{Z}\times\varmathbb{Z}$.
+Over more than 60 years, the problem of defining rational integers inside a ring has been object of extensive investigation (for an overview, we refer the reader to the surveys \cites{Koenigsmann2014,PheidasZ2008,Poonen2008,Shlapentokh2011}).
+Much attention has been drawn onto Diophantine definability, for this would yield a counterpart result about other versions of Hilbert's tenth problem (see \cite{Matijasevic1970}).
+More specifically, Diophantine definability implies the undecidability of polynomial equations over $\Z$.

+In a similar vein, first-order (not necessarily Diophantine) definability of integers in a characteristic zero ring is known to imply that the full first-order theory of such a ring is undecidable.
+For instance, Julia Robinson showed that $\Z$ is first-order definable in $\Q$ (\cite{RobinsonJ1949}).
+Concerning negative results, it was recently proved (\cite{AschenbrennerKNS2018}*{Lemma 4.7}) that the direct product of two infinite finitely generated rings is not bi-interpretable with $\Z$; the proof of this result can be mimicked to obtain, for example, that $\Z$ is not definable in $\Z\times\Z$.

+The same questions arise within the class of polynomial rings over integral domains.
+Raphael Robinson (\cite{RobinsonR1951}*{\S 4d}) proved the undecidability of polynomial integral domains.
+Jan Denef in \cites{Denef1978,Denef1979} proves that, given an integral domain $R$ of characteristic zero (resp.~characteristic $p$), the problem of solvability in $R[T]$ of polynomials with coefficients in $\Z[T]$ (resp.~$(\Z/p\Z)[T]$) is undecidable.
+Furthermore, Thanases Pheidas and Karim Zahidi in \cite{PheidasZ1999} work with the language of the rings augmented by a symbol for the nonconstant polynomials, proving undecidability of the positive existential theory of polynomial rings over integral domains.
+Recently, Javier U\-tre\-ras proved interpretability of integers in polynomial rings over GCD domains, in a modified language (\cite{Utreras2019}).

+However, except for the case of finitely generated $\Z$-algebras (\cite{AschenbrennerKNS2018}*{Corollary 2.19 and Subsection 6.3}) we have no knowledge of any attempt to extend definability and undecidability results outside the class of integral domains, partly due to the consistent use of field extensions of the quotient field of these rings throughout the results mentioned.
+In this paper, we work with polynomial rings $S=R[x]$ and formulate a criterion for the definability of the prime subring of $S$, that is, the smallest subring of $S$ (denoted here by $\ZZ_{S}$).
+In the characteristic zero case, $\ZZ_{S}$ is exactly $\Z$, and in positive characteristic it coincides with some quotient $\Z/n\Z$.
+Besides definability of $\ZZ_{S}$, we also prove undecidability of the full theory of such rings.